AaronKWalker/zendoist/README.md

 # zendoist
-A little tool that webscraps a Zendesk view and updates a Todoist project via the Todist API
+A little tool that hopefully uses the Zendesk API (will webscrape if unsuccessful) and updates a Todoist project via the Todist API